 Financial liabilities classified as other-financial-liabilities are initially recognized at fair value less directly attributable costs.
 A financial liability is derecognized when it is extinguished, discharged, cancelled or expires.
 Other-financial-liabilities are measured subsequently at amortized cost using the effective interest method, except for financial liabilities designated at FVTPL, that are carried subsequently at fair value with gains or losses recognised in profit or loss.
 All derivative financial instruments that are not designated and effective as hedging instruments are accounted for at FVTPL.
-The Company's trade and other payables and the long-term promissory note are classified as other-financial-liabilities.
+The Company's trade and other payables, deferred revenue, long-term promissory note, restructuring provision and Innovation Norway liability are classified as other-financial-liabilities.